Saigesp/aws-developer-cert/Cognito.md

 Service and client library that makes it possible to sync application-related user data across devices.

 Amazon Cognito Sync can synchronize user profile data across mobile devices and the web without using your own backend.

+## Cognito authorizer

+It's an alternative to using [IAM roles](IAM.md) or [Lambda](Lambda.md) authorizers.

+You can use it to authenticate users in [API Gateway](APIGateway.md), and the authentication data can be stored on [DynamoDB](DynamoDB.md).

+#### Cognito authorizer vs Lambda Authorizer:
+- Use [Lambda](Lambda.md) authorizer if you need custom IAM roles or own logic.
+- Use cognito authorizer if you need to authenticate and authorize using Oauth.